meverett1167/bados-sg-agility-2018/docs/bados/module5.rst

    3. **Prod**: Number of stat producers.
 In this environment, this should always be 1.
    4. **Tout**: Time-out/TTL.
 Prior to releasing an IP address from the greylist, |awaf| will quarantine the IP address for a period of time.
 During this time, TCP slowdown methods will discontinue, and HTTP rate limiting will take over.
 If during the quarantine period, the IP address triggers more attack traffic, the IP will be removed from quarantine and placed back in greylist.
 Quarantined IP addresses are visible in the DoS Dashboard/Analytics views in the Mitigation panel.

 11. With the attack script still running, examine the output of the baseline script.
-You should be getting HTTP 200 OK responses, and response time should be inline with pre-attack response times.
+You should be getting HTTP 200 OK responses, and the response time should be inline with pre-attack response times.
 Also, verify you can use browse to http://hackazon.f5demo.com without issue.

-12. In the window where you are running the attack script, enter **CTRL-C**, they type **4** to kill the attack script cleanly.
+12. In the window where you are running the attack script, enter **CTRL-C**, then type **4** to kill the attack script cleanly.

 13. Leave baseline_menu.sh script running.